How to Visit China Visa Free 2025 & Things to Know Before Visiting China

 Passengers from these countries holding valid international travel documents and interline tickets with confirmed dates and seats, who are going to transit to third countries (or regions) via China within specific time frames, can apply for visa-free transit at the entry/exit border inspection authorities in the designated visa-free transit city ports.
 The authorities will handle all temporary entry procedures, with the duration of stay of each passenger to be calculated from 00:00 on the day following entry

-Things to know about the 144 hour transit visa:
+Things to know about the 10-day visa-free transit:

 5).
 144 hours in Pearl River Delta region